mobify/navitron/README.md

 default: `0.25`

 A range from 0 to 1.
-Sets how much the pane fades away when being animated out of view.
+Sets the opacity value the pane will fade to when being animated in/out of view.

-**If you don't want any fading animation, set `fadeOpacityTo` to 1
+**If you don't want any fading animation, set `fadeOpacityTo` to 1**

 ```js
 $('#myNavitron').navitron({